How to Plan a Grand Canyon Vacation – Part III

-South Rim’s Best Trails
+Part III: South Rim’s Best Trails

 Take to the Trail

-Marvel at the magnificent views as you walk along the Rim Trail, which extends from the village to Hermits Rest.
+Marvel at the magnificent views as you walk along the Rim Trail, which extends from the Historic Village to Hermits Rest.
 It’s an excellent choice for those looking for an easy walk on a partially paved and mostly flat path, with plenty of opportunities for quiet reflection, photography and learning about the canyon’s geologic history.

 The Bright Angel Trail

 Dip below the canyon’s edge on this famous trail that begins just west of Bright Angel Lodge.
 Day hikes that range in distance up to twelve miles round trip are possible.
 Note that the upper portion of the trail may be extremely icy in winter or early spring and crampons are recommended.
 For an experience of a lifetime, travel this trail by mule!

 The South Kaibab Trail